eellak/gsoc2018-clio/doc/report.md

 	1. Read about SPDX specification.
 	2. Look into existing applications like SW360.
 	3. Work on the proposal.
-	4. Discuss about the database schema.
+	4. Discuss the database schema.
 2. #### May 5, 2018
     * ##### Worked on
 	1. Update proposal.